-The purpose and need for the proposed restoration alternatives evaluated in this Draft Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) is to restore natural resources injured by the GC 248 oil spill consistent with the Oil Pollution Act of 1990 (OPA) (33 U.S.C.
+The purpose and need for the restoration alternatives evaluated in this Final Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) is to restore natural resources injured by the GC 248 oil spill consistent with the Oil Pollution Act of 1990 (OPA) (33 U.S.C.
 2701 et seq.) and its implementing regulations (15 C.F.R.
 Part 990).
-This DARP/EA is intended to inform members of the public about the natural resource injuries caused by the unauthorized discharge of oil resulting from Shell's Green Canyon Block 248 subsea oil production system (herein referred to as the "Incident" or the "spill") in the Gulf of Mexico, approximately 97 miles off the coast of Louisiana, as well as potential restoration alternatives the natural resource trustees considered for the purposes of compensating the public for those injuries.
-This document is part of the Natural Resource Damage Assessment (NRDA) process being performed pursuant to the OPA and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA), by the Natural Resource Trustees (Trustees) for the GC248 oil spill, which include the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); Louisiana Department of Wildlife and Fisheries (LDWF); the Coastal Protection and Restoration Authority (CPRA); the USDOI, represented by USFWS); and the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA).
-This Draft DARP/EA also serves as a draft Environmental Assessment under the National Environmental Policy Act (NEPA), evaluating the reasonably foreseeable impacts of the preferred restoration actions on the quality of the physical, biological, and cultural environment in the Mississippi River watershed.
+This Final DARP/EA is intended to inform members of the public about the natural resource injuries caused by the unauthorized discharge of oil resulting from Shell's Green Canyon Block 248 subsea oil production system (herein referred to as the "Incident" or the "spill") in the Gulf of Mexico, approximately 97 miles off the coast of Louisiana, as well as potential restoration alternatives the natural resource trustees considered for the purposes of compensating the public for those injuries.
+This document is part of the Natural Resource Damage Assessment (NRDA) process being performed pursuant to the OPA and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA), by the Natural Resource Trustees (Trustees) for the GC248 oil spill, which include the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); Louisiana Department of Wildlife and Fisheries (LDWF); the Coastal Protection and Restoration Authority (CPRA); the United States Department of the Interior (USDOI), represented by the United States Fish and Wildlife Service (USFWS); and the United States Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA).
+This Final DARP/EA also serves as an Environmental Assessment under the National Environmental Policy Act (NEPA), evaluating the reasonably foreseeable impacts of the preferred restoration actions on the quality of the physical, biological, and cultural environment in the Mississippi River watershed.

-The purpose of the Trustees' proposed restoration actions, as outlined in this Draft DARP/EA, is to make the public whole for injuries to natural resources, their services, and public use services resulting from the Incident by returning the injured natural resources and related services to their "baseline" condition (i.e., the condition that would have occurred but for the spill) and compensating for associated interim losses.
+The purpose of the Trustees' preferred restoration actions, as outlined in this Final DARP/EA, is to make the public whole for injuries to natural resources, their services, and public use services resulting from the Incident by returning the injured natural resources and related services to their "baseline" condition (i.e., the condition that would have occurred but for the spill) and compensating for associated interim losses.
 Shell was identified as the Responsible Party (RP) for the Incident under OPA and OSPRA.
 The Trustees settled Shell's natural resource damage liability at the site for \$3,871,169.54.
 From the total settlement amount, \$246,169.54 went towards natural resource damage assessment costs incurred by the Trustees and \$3,625,000 was recovered for the Trustees to jointly plan, implement, oversee, and monitor natural resource restoration.
 The United States District Court of the Eastern District of Louisiana entered the Consent Decree representing this settlement on August 27, 2018.

-This Draft DARP/EA presents information about the affected environment (Chapter 2), the Trustees' estimates of exposure and/or injury and service losses to natural resources caused by the Incident (Chapter 3), the potential restoration alternatives (Chapter 4), and an analysis of the potential environmental consequences of those potential alternatives which helped the Trustees determine a preferred restoration action (Chapter 5).
-The Trustees are seeking comments on the restoration alternatives evaluated in this Draft DARP/EA, including the Trustees' preferred restoration alternative.
-These comments will be considered in developing the Final DARP/EA.
-With the settlement funds received from Shell, the Trustees will implement restoration projects and/or oversee implementation of restoration projects that are consistent with the Final DARP/EA and the Consent Decree.
+This Final DARP/EA presents information about the affected environment (Chapter 2), the Trustees' estimates of exposure and/or injury and service losses to natural resources caused by the Incident (Chapter 3), the potential restoration alternatives and identification of the Trustees' preferred alternative (Chapter 4), and an analysis of the potential environmental consequences of those potential alternatives, which helped the Trustees determine a preferred restoration action (Chapter 5).
+With the settlement funds received from Shell, the Trustees will implement restoration projects and/or oversee implementation of restoration projects that are consistent with this Final DARP/EA and the Consent Decree.